zhangbsn-gt/developer.gov.sg/collections/_products/categories/productivity-tools/transcribe/faqs.md

       Yes, there is a two-hour limit for each live transcription session.
   - name: Is there a limit on the number of transcriptions I can submit?
     description: >
       No, Transcribe does not set a limit on the number of transcriptions a user can submit.
 In general, users should use the service appropriately and with fair usage.
-If you have large number of transcription tasks to be processed in batch, please contact us separately at <transcribe@tech.gov.sg>.
+If you have large number of transcription tasks to be processed in batch, please contact us separately at transcribe@tech.gov.sg.
   - name: I want to use Transcribe for my online meetings.
 How do I make sure the voices of all attendees are captured?
     description: >
-      You may refer to the tips for online meeting [here](https://www.transcribe.gov.sg/user_guide/useful_tips/live_recording/){:target="_blank"} for more information on the setup.
+      You may refer to the tips for online meeting <a href="https://www.transcribe.gov.sg/user_guide/useful_tips/live_recording/" target="_blank">here</a> for more information on the setup.
   - name: Sometimes the transcripts do not seem to be accurate, with a number of errors and missing texts.
 Why is that so?
     description: >
       The performance and accuracy of speech-to-text transcription is typically measured by Word Error Rate (WER) that summarises the errors in a transcript including insertion, deletion and substitution.
 In reality, the accuracy varies according to use case scenario and is determined by a number of factors such as the fluency, the enunciation and speakers’ accents.
 For use case in a formal speech setting with professional audio system and articulate speakers, the WER could be as low as 10%.
 For meetings and focus group discussions that involve many speakers with different accents and fluency, poor audio system and significant background noise, the WER could go as high as 30% to 40%.
 Therefore, the accuracy for each transcription task varies and sometimes one transcript could have more errors than the other.